Have a question this article doesn't answer?

 Give us a call today at 1-800-360-5192 for a free consultation with one of our Licensing experts!

 A synchronization license is an agreement between a music user and the owner of a copyrighted composition (song) that grants permission to release the song in a video format (YouTube, DVDs, Blue-ray discs).
 This permission is also called synchronization rights, synch rights, or sync rights.

 How Do I Get a Synchronization License?

 Synchronization licenses are custom-negotiated directly with the copyright holder upfront and can be quite complex.
-For help with this process, check out our Custom Licensing services or contact us.
-Alternatively, you can attempt to locate the copyright owners yourself and request permission.
+For help with this process, check out our Custom Licensing services or contact us for a free consultation.
+(Alternatively, you can always attempt to locate the copyright owners yourself and request permission.)

 Challenges of Obtaining Synchronization Licenses

 Note that synchronization licensing can be challenging because, by law, synchronization rights holders maintain total control of their works when it comes to video.
 This means they can set any fee, take all the time they need, or reject the license outright.
 Many factors affect the response, including budget, use, and even the current workload of the copyright holder’s processing department.
 For this reason, it is important to temper expectations when requesting a synchronization license.

 Common Questions About Sync Licenses

 Related Music Licenses